LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/use-cases.md

 layout: newAgentWorkspace
 ---

-The new agent workspace was designed to increase managers’ impact on their agents and overall shift performance.
+The new manager workspace was designed to increase managers’ impact on their agents and overall shift performance.
 It provides a centralized location within LiveEngage to give you the visibility and actionable insights needed to achieve your KPIs.

 The manager workspace gives you the ability to assess the shift status at a higher level and identify queue health issues at a glance.
 Additional details per agent and per conversation allow for further analysis and tracking.